soulomoon/arith/arith3/README.md

 ## Explicit recursion

-The evaluation should be revised explicit recursion style.
+The evaluation should be revised to use explicit recursion style.
-It open a window for injecting additional layer into the evaluation process.
+It opens a window for injecting additional layer into the evaluation process.

 ```haskell
 eval :: (Expr -> m v) -> Expr -> m v